mbejger/TDFstat/docs/input_data.md

 In the names of files and directories, the **band number**, $bbbb$ is formatted using `%04d` specifier, e.g. `0072`.

 The **time segment** (or simply 'segment') has length $nod$ which is INTEGER number of days.
 Segments are assigned subsequent natural numbers starting from 1.
 In the names of files and directories the segment number ($nnn$) is formatted using `%03d` specifier, e.g. `001`.

 ----
 ## extract_band code

-This program converts Short Fourier Transformation series to time series.
+This program converts Short Fourier Transformation series into time series.
 It was written by Pia Astone (INFN, Physics Department of University of Rome "La Sapienza") a part of the PSS package used to create SFDB.
 The `extract_band_hdf_td` code is its substantially modified version by Paweł